219 Parkman Avenue

 My Website >

-- 2010 - Honorary Doctorate, University of Paris; Chaire d’excellence, Agence National de la Recherche (ANR), France;
+- 2010 - Honorary Doctorate, Université Pierre et Marie Curie (UPMC), Paris; Chaire d’Excellence, Agence National de la Recherche (ANR), France

 - 2009 - Fellow of the American Chemical Society; Provost’s Award for Excellence in Mentoring, University of Pittsburgh

 - 2008 - American Chemical Society Award for Creative Work in Fluorine Chemistry; Chemistry; Blaise Pascal International Research Chair, Préfecture de la Région d’Ile-de-France

-- 2007 - University of Pittsburgh Innovator Award; Harry and Carol Mosher Award, Santa Clara Valley Section, ACS
+- 2007 - University of Pittsburgh Innovator Award; Harry and Carol Mosher Award, ACS Santa Clara Valley Section

-- 2006 - The Pittsburgh Award, Pittsburgh Section, ACS Morley Medal, Cleveland Section, ACS
+- 2006 - The Pittsburgh Award, ACS Pittsburgh Section; Morley Medal, ACS Cleveland Section

 - 2003 - Pittsburgh Magazine, Innovator of the Year Award